Yingliang-Du/gorm-envers-grails-plugin/README.md

 grails> run-app
 ```

-Grails application running at http://localhost:8080
+* Grails application running at http://localhost:8080
-Do CRUD operation on AuditedDomain and NonAuditedDomain with Grails default interface.
+* Do CRUD operation on AuditedDomain and NonAuditedDomain with Grails default interface
-Check out the Database Console in browser at: http://localhost:8080/dbconsole
+* Check out the Database Console in browser at: http://localhost:8080/dbconsole
-Notice the audit table for AuditedDomain had been created: AUDITED_DOMAIN_AUD.
+* Notice the audit table for AuditedDomain had been created: AUDITED_DOMAIN_AUD